LOCATIONS IN SCOTTSDALE, CHANDLER, AND FOUNTAIN HILLS | 480-407-6400

 Epidural Injections

 Compressed or irritated nerves can cause pain in your neck, back, arms, and legs.
 Our providers at Pinnacle Pain and Spine offer epidural injections to relieve pain and improve function.
-If you have notable back pain that radiates to your extremities, call one of the offices in Scottsdale, Chandler, and Fountain Hills, Arizona, or book an appointment online today.
+If you have notable back pain that radiates to your extremities, call one of the offices in Scottsdale, Chandler, Arizona, or book an appointment online today.

 Epidural Injections Q&A